mmadsen/lnraw/_posts/2013-12-28-issues-with-tree-axelrod.md

 1. Each trait tree has identical branching factor and depth (for the moment)
 1. Individuals are initialized with random traits and their prereqs in the tree

-Given this infrastructure, the copying rule is a modification of the extensible model:
+Given this infrastructure, the copying rule is a modification of the extensible model-

 ```python
 f = getRandomAgent()